huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 successfully replayed if the delay from the creation of the Connection Request to its arrival at the server does not exceed "a certain amount" -- a parameter of the TLS implementation at the server.
-The exposure to cache state attacks by means of 0-RTT replay is reduced if this "certain amount" is small compared to commonly used values of the cached records TTL.
+The impact of cache state attacks by means of 0-RTT replay will be limited if this "certain amount" is smaller than commonly used values of the cached records TTL.

 ## Privacy Issues With Session Resumption